Applies to: Current and Legacy Saffire Interfaces

 Mac specific points.

 - Ensure you have installed the correct version of the AppleFWAudio driver.
-Instructions on how to check and if applicable, update this can be found here.
+Instructions on how to check and if applicable.

 Failing these pointers, contact Customer Support detailing your system specifications and also all troubleshooting tips you have tried.
 If on a PC, screenshots of the PCI latency tool and the DPC latency checker will help speed the process of solving your issue.